drakedu/colorful-bias/README.md

 ### Downloading Models

 While many colorization models have been proposed over the years, a sizeable proportion of them lack open-source implementations.
 For this research project, we spent 30 minutes attempting to set up each of 37 different models, of which 5 were successfully integrated.
-These included [Color Transfer between Images](https://www.researchgate.net/publication/220518215_Color_Transfer_between_Images) (Reinhard et al., 2001), [Colorful Image Colorization](https://arxiv.org/abs/1603.08511) (Zhang et al., 2016), [Real-Time User-Guided Image Colorization with Learned Deep Priors](https://arxiv.org/abs/1705.02999) (Zhang et al., 2017), [DeOldify](https://github.com/jantic/DeOldify) (Antic, 2018), and [DDColor: Towards Photo-Realistic Image Colorization via Dual Decoders](https://arxiv.org/abs/2212.11613) (Kang et al., 2023).
+These included [Color Transfer between Images](https://www.researchgate.net/publication/220518215_Color_Transfer_between_Images) [40], [Colorful Image Colorization](https://arxiv.org/abs/1603.08511) [17], [Real-Time User-Guided Image Colorization with Learned Deep Priors](https://arxiv.org/abs/1705.02999) [18], [DeOldify](https://github.com/jantic/DeOldify) [75], and [DDColor: Towards Photo-Realistic Image Colorization via Dual Decoders](https://arxiv.org/abs/2212.11613) [16].
 Due to time constraints, 9 other models received no attempt.
 Issues included datasets and pre-trained models no longer being publicly available, deprecated packages no longer being offered by channels such as Conda, stringent GPU requirements, macOS incompatibilities with LuaJIT and Caffe, intractable user input requirements, and domain limitations.

 ### Computing Metrics